volausson/team-swedish-hauntings/README.md

 # Features
 ## Header
-### -In the top left corner of the page you will    find the name of the website: **Team Swedish Hauntings**.
+### In the top left corner of the page you will    find the name of the website: **Team Swedish Hauntings**.
 ## Navigation Bar
-### -In the top right corner of the web site the navigation bar is located.
+### In the top right corner of the web site the navigation bar is located.
 Here you will find links to the different sections of the website such as 'About Us' 'Sign Up' and 'Contact'.

 ![This is an image](assets/images/FireShot%20Capture%20009%20-%20Team%20Swedish%20Hauntings%20-%20volausson.github.io.png)

 # Team Swedish Hauntings
 ## Introduction
-### This section contains a photograf of the founder of **Team Swedish Hauntings** With the tea logo in the background.
+### This section contains a photograph of the founder of **Team Swedish Hauntings** With the team logo in the background.
 Underneath the image you will find a short description of what the website is about.
 ![This is an image](assets/images/tshlogga.jpg)

 ## About Us